On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Making Robust Decisions from a Confidence Set

 To measure the closeness between a model $M$ and a confidence function set under policy~$\pi_M$, we use $\max_{f\in\calF_\conf} D^{\pi_M}(f \| M)$ with standard discrepancy functions $D$ such as the Bellman error (will be clarified in \pref{sec:decision-error}).
-The intuition is that for the true model $M^\star$, $\max_{f\in\mathcal{F}_{\text{conf}}} D^{\pi^\star}(f\|M^\star)$ is expected to be small (usually of order $C^{\pi^\star}/n$ where $n$ is the number of offline samples), as any function $f$ that deviates significantly from $M^\star$ should have already been excluded from the confidence set $\calF_\conf$.
-This maximum discrepancy provides maximal power of discrimination.
+The intuition is that for the true model $M^\star$, $\max_{f\in\mathcal{F}_{\text{conf}}} D^{\pi^\star}(f\|M^\star)$ is expected to be small (usually of order $C^{\pi^\star}/n$), as any function $f$ that deviates significantly from $M^\star$ should have already been excluded from the confidence set $\calF_\conf$.
+Taking the maximum over $f\in\calF_\conf$ gives the strongest test of whether the candidate model is inconsistent with the confidence set.
 This gives to the third decision rule in \pref{fig:dec-comparison}.

 This motivates the design of \algoff (\pref{alg:offset}).
 We provide two versions of it, different in the way of trading the sub-optimality term and the discrepancy term.
 The offset version aligns with online DEC, and could give a better bound when the discrepancy term may approach zero.
-The ratio version, however, can better handle the case where $C^{\pi^\star}$ is unknown.
-Define the following two complexities (Offline Robust DEC) that naturally arise from the algorithm:
+The ratio version, however, can obtain better dependence on $C^{\pi^\star}$ when it is unknown.
+We define the following complexity (Offline Robust DEC) that naturally arise from the algorithm: